jsiwhitehead/refluent/README.md

 After using React for a number of years I found myself regularly using [Recompose](https://github.com/acdlite/recompose) to write long components in the form `compose(hoc1, hoc2, ...)`.
 Additionally, although HOCs are formally of the shape `(props => dom) => (props => dom)`, I noticed most of the HOCs I was using were more like `props => props (=> dom)`.
 Together with discovering the `mapPropsStream` HOC (also from Recompose), this helped me to see components as transformations of a flow of props, along with dom output (i.e. `props1 => props2 => props3 => ... => dom`).

-From there, I felt the wide variety of HOCs in Recompose weren't helping express this clearly, and workied to combine `withProps`, `withHandlers`, `mapPropsStream` and `pure` into a single 'prop transformation' HOC, `do`.
+From there, I felt the wide variety of HOCs in Recompose weren't helping express this clearly, and worked to combine `withProps`, `withHandlers`, `mapPropsStream` and `pure` into a single 'prop transformation' HOC, `do`.
 At the same time, `renderComponent`, `nest`, and the emergence of [render props](https://reactjs.org/docs/render-props.html) together led to the idea of a 'partial dom output' HOC, `yield`.

 Finally, after successfully rewriting the majority of my components using only these two HOCs (and `compose`), I realised I could attach them directly onto a functional component and create the fluent API system of Refluent, and hence remove the need for HOCs altogether, fully capturing the sense of components as a single flow of props and dom output.